danielprinz/micronaut-udemy/README.md

 # Micronaut Udemy

-This repository is a collection of all sources created in the `Learn Micronaut - cloud native microservices with Java` Course from Udemy.
+This repository is a collection of all sources created in the [Learn Micronaut Udemy Course](https://bit.ly/2TiOrGp).